25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Boxing and Unboxing Operations

-Values of value types are treated as objects by performing _boxing_ and _unboxing operations_.
+Values of value types are treated as objects by performing _boxing_ and _unboxing operations_

-- Boxing is the process of converting a value type to the type `object` or to any interface type implemented by this value type.
+- Boxing is the process of converting a value type to the type `object` or to any interface type implemented by this value type

 - Unboxing extracts the value type from the object

-- Boxing is implicit; unboxing is explicit.
+- Boxing is implicit; unboxing is explicit

 ```csharp
 int i = 123;